Shelby County, Tennessee Divorce Lawyer

 Divorce Lawyer Shelby County Tennessee

-A Shelby County, Tennessee divorce lawyer from Rice Law is here to help spouses and their families through each phase of their divorce.
-From the moment you walk through our doors, you’ll understand that we are a law firm that is dedicated to helping families throughout Tennessee during these emotionally draining times.
+A Shelby County, Tennessee, divorce lawyer from Rice Law is here to help spouses and their families through each phase of their divorce.
+As you walk through our doors, you’ll understand that we are a law firm dedicated to helping families throughout Tennessee during these emotionally draining times.
 We promise that you are not alone.
-Contact Rice Law today to learn more about the divorce process and how our firm can help you through it.
+Contact Rice Law today to learn more about the divorce process and how our firm can help you.

 Divorce Lawyer Serving Shelby County, Tennessee | Helping Families Through Tough Times

 Divorce has become a part of life in this country.
 It may be necessary to clear away a problem that blocks you from leading a better life.
 The biggest divorce we know of was when our country divorced itself from England in 1776.
-Divorce is not pleasant, nor is it easy, and some are more unpleasant than others.
+Divorce is neither pleasant nor easy, and some are more unpleasant than others.

 Our Legal Services